RotorHazard/RotorHazard/doc/Hardware and Software Setup Instructions.md

 ```
 http://localhost/phpmyadmin
 ```
-This will allow you to setup the MySQL database using the easy PHPMyAdmin GUI.

-2. Create a database called 'vtx'
+2. Sign in, click databases on the top menu, and create a database called 'vtx'

-3. Tables and columns will be created through the web interface.

 ### Raspberry Pi Delta5 Code